How to Increase Traffic to Your Blog in 2020 (Advanced Technique)

 When we say SEO, all that most people think are keywords.
 There are several technical aspects to this as well.
 For instance, overlooking the process of updating your sitemap when you change your website’s structure, not setting up XML sitemaps, not giving enough attention on metadata and tags, implementing outdated keyword strategies, not optimizing old or existing content and more.

-A simple fix would be to install SEO plugins that immediately give you a comprehensive idea of how strong your website’s SEO game is.
+A simple fix would be to install SEO plugins that immediately give you a comprehensive idea of how strong your website’s SEO game is, and what you can do to improve it for the future.
 Such plugins also recommend quick fixes and remedies you could implement.

 Updating Old Blogs